-Or you may pick them up in person at the Assessor's office.
+You may pick them up in person at the Assessor's office.
 PLEASE NOTE - The application for abatement must be filed no later than the due date of the first actual tax bill.
 This is usually February 1, but may be later in unusual circumstances.
-The application must be filed with, and received in, the Assessors Office no later than the due date.
+The application must be filed with, and received by, the Assessors Office no later than the due date.

 Payment of Tax